mmazi/rescu/README.md

 ---------------

 ResCU uses slf4j for logging.
-For best results, a supported logging implementation (eg. log4j, JUL, logback, ...) should be provided in runtime.
+For best results, a supported logging implementation (eg. log4j, JUL, logback, ...) should be provided in runtime, though this is not required.
 See slf4j's documentation for more info.

 Usage
 ---------------